igaster/laravel-vue-jwt/readme.md

 ### 2. Auth Routes:

-- `routes\api,php`: All routes that are executing the `auth:api-jwt` middlware (guard) will verify that the request headers conatin a valid JWT token.
+- [routes\api,php](https://github.com/igaster/laravel-vue-jwt/blob/master/routes/api.php): All routes that are executing the `auth:api-jwt` middlware (guard) will verify that the request headers conatin a valid JWT token.
 - the `login` route should be excluded (obviously!)

 ```php